Code-Omega/Xinit/app/notes.md

 Currently, some settings are duplicated in views.py and clock.py

 Some work is need to make a generalized config object and a shared slug

+## 5. Security
+Currently, debug mode is on.
+This means when something goes wrong, pieces of code will be shown